 Ataxia-telangiectasia (A-T) is a rare, inherited disease.
 It affects the nervous system, immune system, and other body systems.
 Symptoms appear in young children, usually before age 5.
 They include

 - Tiny, red spider veins, called telangiectasias, on the skin and eyes

 - Delayed physical and sexual development

-People with AT have an increased risk of developing diabetes and cancers, particularly lymphoma and leukemia.
-Although it affects the brain, people with AT usually have normal or above normal intelligence.
+People with A-T have an increased risk of developing diabetes and cancers, especially lymphoma and leukemia.
+Although it affects the brain, people with A-T usually have normal or high intelligence.

-AT has no cure.
+A-T has no cure.
 Treatments might improve some symptoms.
-They include injections to strengthen the immune system, physical and speech therapy, and high-dose vitamin therapy.
+They include injections to strengthen the immune system, physical and speech therapy, and high-dose vitamins.